cmb84scd/animal-fact-api/README.md

 | test-cov | Runs all the unit tests with coverage  |
 | lint     | Runs all the linting checks            |
 | lint-fix | Automatically fixes any linting issues |

+I haven't listed all the commands here, but you can see them all by looking in the `justfile`.